linrunner/tlp-doc/faq/battery.rst

 .. note::

-    If the discharge process regularly stops at 1%, for example, you may prefer to ignore the problem because it is minor.
-Nevertheless, a battery or hardware defect could be present in this case.
+    * If the discharge process regularly stops at 1%, for example, you may prefer to ignore the problem because it is minor (could be a rounding error).
+      With higher values, however, it could be a battery or hardware defect.
+    * Values ≤ 1% will not trigger an error message in version 1.7 (yet unreleased).

 .. _faq-panel-applet-soc: